SUSE/machinery/man/machinery-inspect.1.md

   * `--skip-files` (optional):
     Do not consider given files or directories during inspection.
 Either provide one file or directory name or a list of names separated by commas.
+If a filename contains a comma it needs to be escaped, e.g.

+      $ `machinery` inspect --skip-files=/file\\,with_comma myhost

 ### PREREQUISITES